NeugelbTest/neugelb-ios-app/README.md

 ## Submodules

-At Neugelb, we are following a modular approach to app development.
+The Neugelb app follows a modular approach to development.

 Below you can find the list of modules used in the Neugelb project.
 All modules are distributed via SPM.